Couchers-org/couchers/markdown/handbook.md

 ### Where can I find search filters?

 1. Click on "Map Search".
-2. Click on the filter symbol on the right-hand side of the search box (the 3 lines between the magnifying glass symbol and the X).
+2. Click the "Filters" button at the top of the screen.
-3. Enter your desired filter.
+3. Enter the information required for the desired filter(s).

-4. If you enter a location in the "Near location" filter you must click the search symbol and then select the location.
+* **Note:** If you enter a location in the "Near location" filter you must click the search symbol and then select the location.

 5. Click "apply".

 <a class="handbook-anchor" name="discussions"></a>